FirebirdSQL/jaybird/src/documentation/faq.md

 Jaybird 2.2 is the last version to support Java 6, support will be dropped with Jaybird 3.0.

-Jaybird 3.0 will support Java 7 and 8 (actual support subject to change before release).

 Which Firebird versions are supported?
 --------------------------------------

+Jaybird 3.0 supports Firebird versions 2.0 and higher.

+Jaybird 3.0 is the last version to support Firebird 2.0.
+Future versions of Jaybird are not guaranteed to work with version 2.0 and earlier.

 Jaybird 2.2 supports all Firebird versions 1.0 and higher.
 Jaybird 2.2.4 added support for new features of Firebird 3 (eg `BOOLEAN` support).

 Jaybird 2.2 is the last version to support Firebird 1.0 and 1.5.
 Future versions of Jaybird are not guaranteed to work with these versions.

-Jaybird 3.0 supports Firebird versions 2.0 and higher.

-Jaybird 3.0 is the last version to support Firebird 2.0.
-Future versions of Jaybird are not guaranteed to work with version 2.0 and earlier.

 Can Jaybird connect to Interbase?
 ---------------------------------